Wloner0809/Wloner0809.github.io/_pages/about.md

 - *2022*: Yang Yongman Scholarship, HuaXia Computer Science Talent Class Scholarship
 - *2021*: Outstanding Freshman Scholarship Grade 3.

+# 📚 Course Projects

+- *2023.06~2023.07*: CPU design based on RISC-V
+  - This was a course project I finished in my *Computer Organization Honor class* with verilog language and Vivado software on my own.
+In this project, I designed a CPU based on RISC-V, realizing the functions including *data cache, pipeline and so on*.
+[Link to my project]()
+- *2023.04~2023.07*: Optimize the Real-time quality of ROS2
+  - This was a project my teammates and I finished in *OSH(Operating System Honor class)*.
+Actually, we wanna optimize the real-time quality of ROS2 operating system with *DCA*, but we failed in the end.
+[Link to our project](https://github.com/OSH-2023/Code-ForWWWard)
+- *2022.12*: FPGA
+  - We designed an interesting game called Tetris with verilog language, using Vivado software.
+[Link to our project](https://github.com/Melmaphother/Tetris-verilog)

 # 📖 Education

-- *2021.09~2025.06(expected)*, Bachelor in Computer Science in USTC.
-GPA/Percentage: 3.90/5.2%.
+- *2021.09~2025.06(expected)*, Bachelor in Computer Science in USTC. *GPA/Percentage: 3.90/5.2%*.

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 I take TOEFL test for the first time.
-(Preparing for TOEFL is really tough for me, since I'm not that good at English.)
+(Preparing for TOEFL is really tough for me, since I'm not that good at English)
 - *2023.03*: &nbsp;🎉🎉 I become an undergraduate intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/) .

 # 📝 Publications

-I am not that talented so I haven't published a paper.
-But I firmly believe that in the near future I will publish a paper. 💪💪💪
+I'm not talented enough in fact, thus I haven't published any paper.
+But I firmly believe that in the near future I will publish a paper alone. 💪💪💪

 <!-- <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1"> -->